TheWidlarzGroup/react-native-notificated/docs/docs/intro/default-variants-config/width.md

 ## 🔦 Position config priority

-For each subsequent notification, the library looks for a notification position in the following order:
+For each subsequent notification, the library looks for a notification width in the following order:

 1. First, it looks for a config defined in `notify` payload
 2. Secondly, it looks for a global config from `createNotification`
-3. At last, when no config is found, it uses the default behavior, which is `top`
+3. At last, when no config is found, it uses the default behavior, which is 343 pixels

 <br/>